Back to Practice Areas

 - DOM: A “Dissolution of Marriage” is the term Colorado law and courts use to mean “divorce”.

 - APR: “Allocation of Parental Responsibility” Similarly, when there is no marriage, but a child or children of relationship, custody is called APR under Colorado law.

 Petition for Dissolution of Marriage/Legal Separation With or Without Children

-This is the first step in obtaining a divorce and the process of dissolving the marriage.
-The parties can file as co-petitioners or one party will initiate and be known as the Petitioner the Other Party the Respondent.
-One party will file with the court.
-If you are seeking a Petition for Legal Separation the primary difference is, you are not divorced and are not legally able to marry another person.
-You are married but separated.
+This is the first step in getting a divorce and the process of dissolving the marriage.
+The parties can file as co-petitioners or one party will initiate and be known as the Petitioner while the Other Party is the Respondent.
+One party will file with the divorce court.
+If you are seeking a Petition for Legal Separation, the primary difference is: you are not divorced and are not legally able to marry another person.
+Separated means you are married but have gone through the process of legal separation.
 Divorced means your marriage has been legally dissolved by the court.

 Petition for Parental Responsibility

-This is the first step in obtaining custody orders outlining parenting time, child support and all issues surrounding the children born of a relationship, without a marriage.
-Similar to a dissolution petition the parties can file as co-petitioners or one party will initiate and be known as the Petitioner the other party the Respondent.
+This is the first step in obtaining child custody orders outlining parenting time, child support and all issues surrounding the children born of a relationship, without a marriage.
+Similar to a dissolution of marriage petition, all parties can file as co-petitioners or one party will initiate and be known as the Petitioner while the other party is the Respondent.
 One party will file with the court.
-It is important to consult with a Colorado Divorce attorney in order to understand the process.
+It is important to consult with a divorce attorney in Colorado to better understand the process of divorce in Colorado.